 Leadership Delivering Results for Our Community

-Mitchell currently serving on the Atlanta Board of Education’s Policy Review Committee, Equity Taskforce , Audit Committee and the Boards of Director for the Atlanta BeltLine.
-Mitchell is currently on the Georgia Statewide Human Trafficking Taskforce Workgroup, Fulton County Citizen Court Watch for Zone 4 and was appointed by the City of Atlanta’s Mayor Bottom to serve on the Atlanta 2020 Census Committee.
+Mitchell currently serves on the Atlanta Board of Education’s Policy Review Committee, Equity Taskforce, Audit Committee and the Boards of Director for the Atlanta BeltLine.
+In addition, Mitchell is currently on the Georgia Statewide Human Trafficking Taskforce Workgroup, Fulton County Citizen Court Watch for Zone 4 and was appointed by the City of Atlanta’s Mayor Bottoms to serve on the Atlanta 2020 Census Committee.
 In 2019, Mitchell was selected to sit on the interview panel for the Fulton County Juvenile Court Judges section.
 Mitchell is also an elected member of the National School Boards Association’s Council of Urban Boards of Education’s Steering Committee and is currently serving as Vice Chair 2021-2023.
 Mitchell serves as the elected Secretary on the National Black Council of School Board Members, where she chairs Policy & Resolution Committee for both Councils.